 The castle is alluded to in the 1086 Domesday survey.
 Although the survey makes no direct reference to a castle, it describes Alan’s lands as forming a ‘castlery’, an estate organised to sustain a castle.
 The survey also names Richmond (then called Hindrelag) as Alan’s possession, and as Richmond came to form the centre of his estates it was doubtless Richmond Castle that he had built.

-The earliest surviving buildings at Richmond were probably erected by Count Alan in the 1080s.
+The earliest surviving buildings at Richmond were probably erected by Alan Rufus in the 1080s.
 They include long stretches of the stone curtain wall, the great archway in the ground floor of the keep, and Scolland’s Hall.
 No other castle in England can boast so much surviving 11th-century architecture – it is probably the best-preserved castle of this scale and age in the country.

-Duke Conan and the 12th Century Castle
+Duke Conan and the 12th-Century Castle

 A Royal Castle

 Conan did not enjoy his joint inheritance for long.
-In 1166 he betrothed his daughter, Constance, to Henry II’s fourth son, Geoffrey, ceding the duchy of Brittany to the king as part of the deal.
+In 1166 he betrothed his daughter, Constance, to Henry II’s fourth son, Geoffrey, ceding the duchy of Brittany to the king as part of the agreement.
 On Conan’s death in 1171 Constance was only nine, and Henry II (reigned 1154–89) took control of Richmond Castle.
 Royal accounts list several buildings as objects of repair or new work under Henry II, including the tower and houses of the castle (1171–4) and the ‘king’s house’ (1186–7), probably a reference to Scolland’s Hall.

 Although Geoffrey and Constance married in 1181, the castle remained in royal hands until the end of King John’s reign in 1216.
-Unlike other royal castles in the north, however, there is no documentary or archaeological evidence to suggest that John did any building at Richmond.
+Unlike other royal castles in the north, however, there is no conclusive documentary or archaeological evidence to suggest that John did any building at Richmond.